tenaciousveracity/chinese-translations/index.md

 opener-image-position: "0 60%"
 ---

-# Modern English Translations of Chinese Classics
+# Modern English Translations of Chinese Classicss

 The Electric Book template is a code framework for producing **web books, ebooks, and print books from a single content source.** It is [packed with features for professional book production](#features), and lets team members collaborate on projects remotely.
 You're looking at the default website it generates. {% if  output-docs == true %}[Read the docs]({{ site.baseurl }}/docs/){:.button}{% endif %}